MartisCommunity/docs/guides/configuration.md

 ---
 # Node configuration

-In this page, we will explain the relevant configuration information of the node.
-Marscoin is a platform built on Blockcore for building a first-layer consensus network based on the Bitcoin protocol.
+In this page, we will explain the relevant configuration information of the node. martiscoin is a platform built on Blockcore for building a first-layer consensus network based on the Bitcoin protocol.
 Therefore, the relevant configuration parameters remain consistent with Bitcoin.The node directory is as follows:

 ## Node Directory Path